-Deborah Valoma is an Associate Professor of Textiles and Graduate Fine Arts at the California College of the Arts (CCA) in San Francisco and Oakland, CA, where she teaches studio classes, graduate seminars, and a four-semester series on the history of textiles.
-In 1978, Valoma graduated Summa Cum Laude and Phi Beta Kappa from the University of California at Berkeley with a Bachelor of Arts in Anthropology.
+In 1978, Deborah Valoma graduated Summa Cum Laude and Phi Beta Kappa from the University of California at Berkeley with a Bachelor of Arts in Anthropology.
 In 1995, she earned a Master of Fine Arts in Textiles with High Distinction from CCA.
 Deborah has dedicated her artistic and academic career to the medium of textiles—to advancing its historical legacy, cultural meanings, and artistic potential.

-From 2005 to 2008, Deborah served as Chair of the Textiles Program at CCA and will return to the chair position in the fall of 2012.
-As Director of Fine Arts from 2008 to 2011, she oversaw twelve fine arts undergraduate programs (Animation, Ceramics, Community Arts, Film, Glass, Individualize, Jewelry/Metal Arts, Painting/Drawing, Photography, Printmaking, Sculpture, and Textiles) and one Graduate Fine Arts Program.
-During her three-year term as director, she organized the Craft Forward Symposium that brought together craft theorists, artists, designers, scholars, and scientists to discuss craft in relation to embodied knowledge and social activism.
+From 2008 to 2011, Deborah served as the CCA Director of Fine Arts and oversaw twelve fine arts undergraduate programs (Animation, Ceramics, Community Arts, Film, Glass, Individualize, Jewelry/Metal Arts, Painting/Drawing, Photography, Printmaking, Sculpture, and Textiles) and one Graduate Fine Arts Program.
+During her three-year term as director, she develeoped new craft curriculum and organized the Craft Forward Symposium that brought together craft theorists, artists, designers, scholars, and scientists to discuss craft in relation to embodied knowledge and social activism.

 Deborah Valoma's specialized field of research, writing, and teaching is the cultural history of textiles as a global technology and pervasive aesthetic practice.
-In addition to teaching a comprehensive of courses on the textile theory and history, Valoma has written articles including "Cloth and African Identity in Bahia, Brazil," published by Berg Enclopedia of World Dress and Fashion and "The Imermanent Made Permanent: Textiles, Pattern and the Migration of a Meduim," published by Fiberarts.
+In addition to teaching a comprehensive of courses on the textile theory and history, Deborah has written articles including "Cloth and African Identity in Bahia, Brazil," published by Berg Enclopedia of World Dress and Fashion and "The Imermanent Made Permanent: Textiles, Pattern and the Migration of a Meduim," published by Fiberarts.
 In 2010, Deborah edited and wrote the introductory essay for a special issue of Textile: Journal of Cloth and Culture on the topic of dust.
-She is also working towards the publication of the forthcoming book on Julia Parker, the preeminent Native American weaver in California, to be published by HeyDay in 2013.
+Most recently, she completed a book on the preeminent Native American weaver in California, entitled Scrape the Willow Until it Sings: The Words and Work of Basket Maker Julia Parker and published by HeyDay in 2013.

 Also a studio artist, Deborah explores the material, historical, conceptual, and poetic nuances of the medium through a hybrid practice incorporating both digital weaving technologies and traditional hand processes.
 Deborah's work has been exhibited at galleries and museums, including the de Young Museum, San Francisco; the Los Angeles County Museum of Art; and the Textile Museum, Washington, D.C.
 In the last several years, the artist has resumed her career in design, producing costuems for several dance companies in the San Francisco Bay Area.

 In 2011, Deborah was an artist-in-residence at the Museum of Contemporary Craft in Portland, OR in conjunction with "Weaving, Yesterday, Today and Tomorrow," a retrospective exhibition of the work of Laurie Herrick curated by Namita Gupta Wiggers.
 Her piece, Longing, took the form of an installation, performance, and video that integrated the sensual, spatial, and rhythmic dynamics of weaving and dance.
-Deborah is currently working with ancer and choreographer Victor Alexander of Chicago, Il to produce an on-stage, fully-choreographed iteration of the project.
+Deborah collaborated with choreographer Victor Alexander of Chicago, Il to produce an on-stage, fully-choreographed iteration of the project entitled Line of Sighs.